Patient Plus clinics offering COVID-19 antibody testing

 BATON ROUGE - More urgent care clinics around the Baton Rouge are offering coronavirus antibody testing.

 Patient Plus announced Monday it is offering the antibody test for $105.
-The test can tell whether you've virus and if you're body has produced antibodies for fighting the disease.
+The test can tell whether you've had the virus and if your body has produced antibodies for fighting the disease.

 Anyone interested in the test can set up an appointment at the Patient Plus website.
 You can find other clinics offering antibody testing here.